 - Light green section = work completed during the sprint.
 Note, if a bar is completely light green, you won't be able to tell how much of the work completed was originally estimated or not.
 To - find out this information, click the bar to view the details.
-Light blue section = work that is remaining in the epic, out of the total work estimated for - bark blue section = work that was added during the sprint, but not originally included (i. e. scope change). - Light green section + light blue section = total work in the epic that was originally estimated at the start of the sprint. - Light blue section + dark blue section = total work in the epic that is remaining at the end of the sprint. - Bars with grey sections = predicted sprints (see below).
+Light blue section = work that is remaining in the onio out of the total work estimated for - in the epic, out of the total work estimated for the epic at the start of the sprint.
+Dark blue section work that was added - Dark blue section = work that was added during the sprint, but not originally included (i. e. scope change). - Light green section + light blue section = total work in the epic that was originally estimated at the start of the sprint. - Light blue section + dark blue section = total work in the epic that is remaining at the end of the sprint. - Bars with grey sections = predicted sprints (see below).